Working Interactively with Utopia

 If, on the other hand, you do not want the simulation data saved, the use_tmpdir

-argument might be of interest to you (see the utopya.model
+argument might be of interest to you, see Model

 The argument is available on all methods that produce a Multiverse